VeriCompress: A Tool to Streamline the Synthesis of Verified Robust Compressed Neural Networks from Scratch: Parameter-Budget-Aware Architecture Search for Verified Robust Models

 \section{Parameter-Budget-Aware Architecture Search for Verified Robust Models}

 VeriCompress is a tool that takes an initially over-parameterized randomly initialized NN architecture, serving as the backbone (essentially representing the desired architecture type), along with a parameter budget, and it then searches and identifies a verified robust model within the confinement of the backbone and specified size.
-The approach is an adaptation of the dynamic sparse training paradigm \cite{nest,itop} which allows the model to learn sparse networks from scratch (discussed in Appendix B).
+The approach adapts the dynamic sparse training paradigm \cite{nest,itop}, which allows the model to learn sparse networks from scratch (discussed in Appendix B).